-Scholar Shop: Scholar Shop is a platform that connects community organizations with DU students and faculty to collaborate on projects that address community-identified interests/issues.
+Scholar Shop: Scholar Shop is a platform that connects community organizations with DU students and faculty to address.
 If you are looking to connect with prospective community partners, Scholar Shop may have a connection for you.
 Each Scholar Shop project is unique, based on the research question/project first proposed by a community organization then further explored/refined with faculty and/or student partner(s).